-This year's statement relates to actions and activities during the financial year 1 January 2023 to 31 December 2023.
-We have continued to deepen our understanding of the risk and continue to review how best to respond.
-KPM(UK) is committed to maintaining and improving systems and processes to avoid complicity in human rights violations related to our own operations, our supply chain, and our products.
+This year's statement relates to actions and activities during the financial year 1 January 2024 to 31 December 2024.
+KPM (UK) remains committed to maintaining and improving systems and processes to avoid complicity in human rights violations related to our own operations, our supply chain, and our products.